skynav/ttt/README.md

  * Optionally warn if computed color and computed background color are low contrast.
  * Optionally warn if style property specified on content element that cannot apply to any content element, e.g., extent, opacity, origin.
  * Optionally warn if style property specified on content element that is initial value and is not overriding an inherited value.
+ * Optionally warn if ttm:agent element is not significant.
- * Optionally warn if redundant style IDREF is used twice in a row in style attribute.
+ * Optionally warn if ttm:copyright element is not significant.
- * Optionally warn if agent element is not significant, i.e., specified somewhere other than in head or metadata element in head.
+ * Optionally warn if ttm:desc element is not significant.
- * Optionally warn if agent element is significant, but not referenced by a ttm:agent attribute.
+ * Optionally warn if ttm:title element is not significant.
  * Notify computed time interval of body based on content timing alone.